 For example, take the expression “jungle fever,” also known as the phenomenon of men having ‘a sexual preference’ for black women.
 Also know as fetishizing black women.
 The key word in this term is jungle.
-When someone proclaims they have ‘jungle fever,’ the language itself insinuates that black women are comparable to animals, thus preserving a paradigm of dehumanization and oppression.
+When someone says they have ‘jungle fever,’ the language itself insinuates that black women are comparable to animals, thus preserving a paradigm of dehumanization and oppression.

-White men also fetishize Asian women often.
+Men also fetishize Asian women often.
 Of course there’s nothing wrong with a non-Asian man dating an Asian woman, but it’s important to acknowledge that many (predominantly white) men date Asian women because they see them as docile and submissive.
 This perpetuates yet another racial stereotype, consciously or not.
 The practice of white men having sexual relationships with Asian women has a deep history of colonialism and subjugation of native peoples.

-Decolonizing one’s mind is a lifelong effort.
+Decolonizing our mind is a lifelong effort.
 No matter how hard we work to check our privilege, inevitably racial conditioning rears its ugly head and we are faced with problems, perceptions and biases we thought we had tackled twenty or forty years ago.

-While people of colour see the world with races, white people often ignore race because their whiteness has been constructed as neutral and don’t confront systemic racial barriers or persecution on a daily basis.
+While people of colour see the world with races, white people often ignore race because their whiteness has been constructed as neutral and they don’t confront systemic racial barriers or persecution on a daily basis.
 White people have the privilege of willful ignorance.